vague2k/R.-Millenia/README.md

 to discuss what you would like to change.

 ## Special thanks
-People who have helped extensively along the way fretgfr, LeoCx1000
+People who have helped extensively along the way<br />
+fretgfr, LeoCx1000